 HODL Bitcoin ETF — Ratio, Holdings & Conversion

 VanEck's spot Bitcoin ETF with Gemini as primary custodian — one of only two non-Coinbase custody arrangements among major Bitcoin ETFs.
-Sponsor fee waived to 0% through July 31, 2026.
+Sponsor fee 0.20% (a 0% launch waiver ran through July 31, 2026).

 Key Stats